robatwilliams/hills-api/docs/backlog.md

   - Concurrency limit
   - Memory - doesn't need the Serverless Framework's default 1GB (AWS default is 128MB)
   - Timeout
+- Test for most-expensive currently-supported query (validate resource limits)

 ### Move from DynamoDB to Aurora

+- Use a transaction for the complete data upload (multibatch client should require one too)
 - Handle slow-resume of Aurora Serverless (don't return 200 with an error body), don.t HTTP 502
 - Use cross-stack references to populate ARNs in serverless.yml
 - Use secrets manager generated credentials for Aurora cluster
 - Replace type definitions in population script with type inference (as done on the query side)

+### Performance

+- Verify total/database response time of key queries
+- Indices on filterable/sortable database fields
+- Refactor database columns of type `SET` into multiple fields or separate table (`FIND_IN_SET` requires a table scan)

+### Code quality

+- More eslint rules (just important ones), Node eslint plugin

 ### Improvements